tanner-jackley/Scooper/README.md

 # Scooper
-Auto-clicker game using Python's Pygame
+An icecream auto-clicker game using Python's Pygame